SnowSky’s first flagship IEM is the spiritual successor to the FD7

 Oak Nano red and black vs FD15 red nozzle foam multi-comparison

-The multi-IEM comparison below shows the Oak Nano alongside the Fosi IM4 and Meze Alba — useful context for how the mid-forward signature compares to the alternatives in its price bracket:
+The multi-IEM comparison below shows the Oak Nano alongside the Fosi IM4 and Meze Alba — useful context for how the mid-forward signature compares to more affordable alternatives at lower price points:

 Oak Nano vs Fosi IM4 vs Meze Alba — JM1 target